amine-kherroubi/portfolio-and-blog/guides/tagging_and_filtering.md

 This modular tagging system allows you to:
 - Define tags in a centralized configuration
-- Add tags to blog posts and portfolio projects using Content Collections
+- Add tags to writing posts and work projects using Content Collections
 - Display tags on cards
 - Filter content by tags with URL persistence
 - Easily extend with new tags and categories